 Running a marathon is hard, running 7 in a row is harder, but living through fear and abuse is something no one should ever have to endure.

 I can’t wait to do these marathons in July and meet the other amazing people joking in on this journey.
 Even though we are yet to meet, you all inspire me daily.

 I’m from Romsey, Victoria.
 I am a Naturopath, Fitness Instructor but most importantly a mother to three beautiful kiddies Toby, Sophie and Ollie.

 I have been involved in this health and fitness industry for over 15 years as my real passion is helping to educate and inspire people to live fit, healthy, happy lives being the best version of themselves.
-My motto being ‘Living Life on a Natural High’.
+My motto is ‘Living Life on a Natural High’.

-Having been a keen runner for the past 10 years, I have challenged myself with fun runs, triathlons, Ironman events, marathons and ultra-marathons.
-In the year that I turn 40 I have decided to take on my biggest challenge, and am seeking your support to help achieve this goal.
+Having been a keen runner for the past 10 years, I have challenged myself with fun runs, triathlons, Ironman events, marathons, and ultra-marathons.
+In the year that I turn 40, I have decided to take on my biggest challenge, and am seeking your support to help achieve this goal.

 My entire working career has been in the field of child public health.
 For over 9 years I worked in a clinical and management role with the School Dental Service, and have spent the last 10 years as a Manager at the Royal Children’s Hospital (RCH), Melbourne.

 My Name is peter Mahoney and I’m 57 years old.
 Many times I tried to begin this.